Let's overreact to Week 3 in the NFL: Is the league going soft?

 Clay Matthews is right that the NFL is going soft

-Flagged for a questionable roughing-the-passer call for the second time in two weeks, Matthews went off after the game and said the league is "moving in a direction I think a lot of people don't like."
+Flagged for a questionable roughing the passer call for the second time in two weeks, Matthews went off after the game and said the league is "moving in a direction I think a lot of people don't like."
 On-field enforcement of rules designed to protect the quarterback has been a major point of discussion around the NFL since the preseason, and defensive players are hot about it.

 Graziano's verdict: OVERREACTION.
 I think it'll course-correct a little bit, though not as much as Matthews & Co. might like.
 The league has been beaten up, justifiably, in recent years for not taking player health and safety seriously enough, and there's no doubt it's focusing on making the game safer.
-That means the game will change, in a way that defensive players will hate.
+That means the game will change in a way that defensive players will hate.
 And the result might be the continued obliteration of passing records left and right.
 But if you watched the NFL only for the violence, I'm betting you're in the minority.
 The league's entertainment value will survive this.

 Drew Brees will play longer than Tom Brady does

-Brees is 39, knocked over the Brett Favre's career completion record Sunday and has his sights set on a couple more records before this season is over.
+Brees, 39, knocked over Brett Favre's career completion record Sunday and has his sights set on a couple more records before this season is over.
 But Sunday showed he can still go toe-to-toe with Matt Ryan and beat him, even on Ryan's best day.

 Graziano's verdict: NOT AN OVERREACTION.
 Three touchdown passes and two rushing touchdowns, including the game-tying score with a nifty spin move at the goal line.
 This dude is 39 years young.
 He isn't out there trumpeting his longevity program the way Brady is, but he obviously has a good one.
 Plus, he and his coach get along great.
 No reason to think Brees is anywhere close to done.